rwth-i6/returnn/docs/user_guide/recurrent_subnet.rst

           },
           "n_out": n_out,
       }

 The number of steps is determined by the time axis of the input.
 If multiple inputs are given, they will be concatenated on the feature axis.
 Layers with recurrent dependencies and hidden states (e.g. LSTMs) can be added as ``rnn_cell`` layer.
 For available cell units see :ref:`here <rec_units>`.

-Currently there is no support to access two layer outputs directly.
-The concatenated data can be split by using a :class`SliceLayer <returnn.tf.layers.basic.SliceLayer>` on the feature axis.
+Concatenated data can be split by using :class:`SplitLayer <returnn.tf.layers.basic.SplitLayer>` or :class:`SliceLayer <returnn.tf.layers.basic.SliceLayer>` on the feature axis.

 .. _recurrent_subnet_independent: